funnierinspanish/md2md/README.md

 ## Examples

-See the `examples/` directory for comprehensive demonstrations of md2md features:
+See the `examples/` directory for demonstrations of md2md features:

 ```bash
 # Process include examples